Child Development in Marginalized Communities with Embedded Refugees

 Supported By: The International Development Research Center (IDRC, Canada) and Aga Khan Foundation Canada

 Location: Nairobi, Kenya

-Duration: 2017 – 2019
+Duration: 2017 – 2021

-The overall aim is to generate reliable evidence to support effective and scalable early childhood and family intervention for the most disadvantaged populations in low and middle income countries.
+The overall aim is to generate reliable evidence to support effective and scalable early childhood and family intervention for highly disadvantaged populations in low and middle income countries.
 This goal is especially important because families living in such marginalized environments face daunting risk factors, risks that are even greater for displaced/refugee families in informal settlements such as Kawangware.